munificent/craftinginterpreters/book/closures.md

 </aside>

-If you're familiar with JavaScript, you probably know that variables declared using `var` are implicitly *hoisted* to the surrounding function or top level scope.
+If you're familiar with JavaScript, you probably know that variables declared using `var` are implicitly *hoisted* to the surrounding function or top-level scope.
 It's as if you really wrote this:

 ```js